ebq85/Summer-Training-Smart-Robotic-Dog-Design/Web-and-Application-Programming-Track/README.md

-# 🌐 Web and Application Programming Track
+# 🌐 Web and Application Programming

 Projects and tasks completed during the Web and Application Programming Track.